 Preheat a cast-iron skillet over medium heat.
 Carefully place the 4 strips of bacon, that had been cut in half into the skillet.
 Cook for to 3 minutes on the first side then flip and brown the second side.
 The time may vary slightly depending on how crispy you like your bacon.
 Turn the heat off and transfer the bacon onto a plate lined with a paper towel.
 Set aside.

-Three-quarters of the way through, of potato wedges cooking, transfer the pork from the refrigerator to the counter and bring to room temperature.
+30 minutes into the potato wedges cooking, transfer the pork from the refrigerator to the counter and bring to room temperature.